spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

 You have now configured Palette to use OneLogin as a third-party IDP.
 Use the above steps to create additional groups in OneLogin and Palette.

-As you start deploying clusters, keep in mind that if you use Palette's [Extended Kubernetes distribution](../../integrations/kubernetes.md) (PXK), you can configure the cluster to inherit OIDC configurations from the tenant.
+As you start deploying clusters, keep in mind that if you use the [Palette eXtended Kubernetes (PKE)](../../integrations/kubernetes.md) distribution, you can configure the cluster to inherit OIDC configurations from the tenant.
 Refer to the [Palette eXtended Kubernetes](../../integrations/kubernetes.md#configure-custom-oidc) reference page to learn more about out-of-the-box support for OIDC.

 ### Validate

-To verify that the team is created and the correct permissions are assigned, log in to Palette as a user who is a member of the team.
+To verify the team is created and the correct permissions are assigned, log in to Palette as a user who is a member of the team.

 1. Log in to [Palette](https://console.spectrocloud.com/) as a user who is a member of the team you created and available in OneLogin.